serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 # Background

 As a web developer, I relish the challenge of building my personal website from scratch.
-It's a great opportunity to test-drive new technologies and spend way too much time on creative solutions to weird problems.
+It's a great opportunity to spend way too much time on creative solutions to weird problems.

 My most recent challenge?
 Adding a gallery to showcase my photography.
 I had some strict requirements to work around:

-- The site was statically generated and hosted on [Netlify](https://www.netlify.com/), so there was no admin console or upload form to add or manage photos.
+- My [Netlify](https://www.netlify.com/) hosted site had no easy way to add/manage photos.
-- Because it was being built from a GitHub repo, I didn't want to upload my photos along with the rest of the site.
+- I didn't want to upload my photos along with the rest of the site.
 That would require me to write scripts to generate different image sizes for mobile.
 - The gallery should display additional information such as titles, descriptions, EXIF metadata, geolocation, tags, comments, etc.
-- Uploading and managing photos should fit into my existing photo editing workflow; having yet another site to upload to would make the process of sharing the photos tedious.
+- Uploading and managing photos should fit into my existing photo editing workflow.
-- Whatever image hosting solution I went with needed to be dirt cheap, preferably free.
+- The image hosting solution needed to be dirt cheap, preferably free.
 - Most importantly: the site was designed to be a Progressive Web App, so however I retrieved this data, it had to be done in as few network requests as possible.

-How could I begin to accomplish all of that without having to write a mountain of code?
+How could I begin to accomplish this without having to write a mountain of code?
 I went with Developer Secret Strategy #5: Use The Thing That Guy Already Built&trade;!
-In this case, Flickr.
-It most of what I needed: free, support for various sizes, public API and Adobe Lightroom integration for single-button-press uploads.
+In this case, Flickr had most of what I needed: free, support for various sizes, public API and Adobe Lightroom integration for single-button-press uploads.

-That just left me with one "little" problem: having to use Flickr's horribly outdated REST API.
+That just left me with one "little" problem: Flickr's horribly outdated REST API.

 So you fully feel my pain, here's a quick look at what that process is like.